 Buying with emotions is like, “Wow, that girl looks so cool sitting with an iPad, drawing so nicely, I’ll also become an artist when I buy this tablet.”
 Here, logic is disrupted — the customer won’t become an artist this way, but they feel they will.
 They don’t care about the gadget’s specs — beautiful photos of the iPad and videos with a happy illustrator have a stronger impact because they appeal not to reason, but to the heart.

-How to Make Product Cards for Shopify, WooCommerce, Amazon, Flipkart, etc.
+How to Write Product Card Descriptions for Shopify, WooCommerce, Amazon, Flipkart, etc.

 Purchasing Data